ben ohau forest, canterbury

 Emission Reductions

-Start Date - 2000
+Start Date - 1999

 Project Type - Reforestation

-164 hectares
+161 hectares

 The forest is unique with a wide variety of tree plantings, encouraging the development of complex ecosystems.
-The main planted species is Douglas Fir from New Zealand and the south of France.
+The main species is Douglas Fir from New Zealand and the south of France.
 Other species representing around 20% of the site, include Larch (L. eurolepsis, decidua), different species of Pines, including ponderosa, nigra and radiata, Redwoods (S. giganteum), sorbus species such as Oak and other indigenous species.

 There has been a noticeable increase in bird diversity since the establishment of the forest.
 A scientific report found more than 35 bird species in the area, for which the forest is providing a biodiversity resource for both indigenous and introduced species.